issamohamed/Seer/README.md

 pip install flask os whisper openai

 2) Access to OpenAI's GPT-3.5 Turbo model requires an associated API key which is essential for the seamless interaction between Whispher and GPT-3.5.
-To recieve this required personal API key, one must set up an OpenAi account and follow the steps highlighted in this link:
+To recieve this required personal API key, one must set up an OpenAI account and follow the steps highlighted here in this link:

 https://www.maisieai.com/help/how-to-get-an-openai-api-key-for-chatgpt